sushrutjog/TDA/README.md

 # TDA
-Some incomplete TDA notes which I'll (hopefully) complete as I get time.
+Incomplete TDA notes which I'll (hopefully) complete sometime in the future.